Multi-class Temporal Logic Neural Networks: INTRODUCTION

 \section{INTRODUCTION}

 Multi-class classification is an essential problem in Machine Learning (ML).
-In this paper, we are interested in classifying behaviors from time-series data: given a set of signals sampled over a period of time, extract features that allow the signal to be assigned to one of different known categories of interest.
-Many ML algorithms have been proposed to solve this type of multi-class classification problem; however, most of these produce models that are hard to interpret by a human, and it is, in general, difficult to identify the attributes (features) of a signal that distinguish one category from the others.
+In this paper, we are interested in classifying behaviors from time-series data: given a set of signals sampled over a period of time, we extract features that allow the signal to be assigned to one of the different known categories of interest.
+Many ML algorithms have been proposed to solve this type of multi-class classification problem; however, most of these algorithms produce models that are hard to interpret by a human, and it is, in general, difficult to identify the attributes (features) of a signal that distinguish one category from the others.
 Recently, temporal logic tools have attracted lots of attention due to the rich expressiveness and natural interpretability of temporal logic formulae.
-Signal Temporal Logic (STL) is an expressive formal language to describe the properties of time series.
-The quantitative satisfaction of STL formulae provides a formal way to assess how close a signal is to satisfy a given specification; the specification itself can also be expressed in a language that can be easily understood by humans.
+Signal Temporal Logic (STL) is an expressive formal language to describe the properties of time-series data.
+The quantitative satisfaction of STL formulae provides a formal way to assess how close a signal is to satisfy a given specification; the specification itself can also be expressed in a language understandable to humans.
 There have been encouraging results that return STL formulae for classification.
-However, most of the existing work only considers binary classification tasks; this is probably due to the fact that the semantics of STL are tightly related to boolean logic, hence offering a natural way to distinguish only between two (positive versus negative) classes.
-Few studies have been done to introduce STL technique to a multi-class classifier.
+However, most of the existing work only considers binary classification tasks~\cite{kong2014temporal,yan2021neural,aasi2022classification}; this is probably due to the fact that the semantics of STL are tightly related to boolean logic, hence offering a natural way to distinguish only between two (positive versus negative) classes.
+Few studies have been done to introduce the STL technique to a multi-class classifier.